Tree and Shrub Planting Services

 Tree Provenance:

-Where your trees are grow prior to being transplanted in your yard makes a difference in how well your trees will grow.
+Where your trees are grown prior to being transplanted in your yard makes a difference in how well your trees will grow.
 A tree grown locally in Alberta will already be used to our climate, especially our winters, and will be more likely to transplant with less stress or chance of dieback or transplant failure.
-Trees grown in warmer climates are often less expensive since they grow faster and sometimes even look more shapely and lush with longer new growth from each season, but these trees are more likely to suffer stress or winterkill in their first winter in Edmonton as they acclimatize to our cold winters.
+Trees grown in warmer climates are often less expensive since they grow faster and sometimes even look more shapely and lush with longer new growth from each season, but these trees are more likely to suffer stress or winterkill in their first winter in Edmonton as they acclimatize to our cold winters than the exact same tree grown locally near Edmonton.

 How do I care for my tree after it is planted?